 The Headmaster is Jamee Twardeck.
 The Headmaster works with the ACA Board of Directors under the authority of Great Hearts Academies and is responsible for overseeing the day-to-day operations of the school.
 She directly oversees the implementation of the Academy's curriculum and has sole authority to manage all teachers and staff at the Academy.

 The Assistant Headmaster is Margaret Carroll.
 She oversees areas relating to daily campus operations, student services and teacher support.
-Ms. Carroll also serves as the campus 504 and SST coordinator, and the campus LEA representative.
+Ms. Carroll also serves as the campus LEA/PEA representative.